rsharp-lang/R-sharp/README.md

 }

 # if directly convert the dataframe as tuple,
-# then the tuple member is value is the column value in the dataframe
+# then the tuple member its value is the column value in the dataframe
 var [a, b, booleans as "t"] <- d;
 ```